kPinney/zed-spec-kit/README.md

 **TLDR; It doesn't work.**

-*   **Slash Command Recognition**: Zed's current design for AI chat slash commands is primarily text-based, leading to fundamental incompatibilities with this extension's dynamic command generation.
+*   **Slash Command Recognition**: Zed's current design for AI chat slash commands is in text-only chats, leading to fundamental incompatibilities with this extension's dynamic command generation.
 This results in commands not being recognized even when correctly configured.
 *   **Platform Support**: This extension has only been tested and confirmed to work reliably on **macOS (Bash shell)**.
 *   **AI Model Compatibility**: This extension has only been tested to work with **Gemini** models available through Zed's Google AI integration.
 Other AI providers may not be fully supported.